xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 ### Real use-cases

-Finally, let's illustrate this with real but anonymized use-cases.
+To conclude, let's illustrate with real but anonymized use-cases.

 On a base system running IOS XR 6.2.2 with internet-optimized profile and a “small” internet table.